 CNA looks for people with the training and ability to reason soundly and to apply scientific techniques imaginatively—people who can see beyond surface details to the core of a problem and devise logical, practical solutions.

 We hire both experienced analysts and qualified people who have little or no experience—all with strong academic credentials.
 We are looking for staff who have a commitment to serious research, an ability to communicate clearly, and a desire to work on public interest problems and to see their solutions implemented.
-These skills are demonstrated when prospective analysts present their research during the interview process.
+Prospective analysts present their research during the interview process.

 Most analysts accept a field assignment within their first three years.
 Under this unique program, analysts work at various client sites around the world, helping clients tackle myriad problems as they arise and gaining an insider's view in order to address longer-term challenges as well.